nsinister/videothumb2mpv/README.md

 Potentially it works with anything that mpv and its youtube-dl backend supports.
 But in order to add support for a certain website, one needs to find its DOM selector for site specific video thumnails and put it into the dictionary inside the userscript

+## Prerequisites
+* Any modern web browser that supports extensions
+* mpv media player

 ## Instructions

-### In your browser
 1. Install userscript manager browser extension, such as [Violentmonkey](https://violentmonkey.github.io/).
 1. Create script and paste contents of userscript.js from this repository
-1. Make sure the script is enabled
+1. Make sure the userscript is enabled
+1. Install mpv URL handler using the commands below

 ### GNU/Linux and UNIX like